Devilla/eth-arbitrage-2/README.md

 ```
 Once the minimum is determined we will then check at liquity if we can redeem LUSD the amount of ETH swapped.
 If not , we will use the redeemableLUSD at liquity to determine the ETH used for swap.

+######Note: The smaller the percent of the uniswap pool we can use the better prices we can get, I have taken 12.5% of the pool for now because the poo reserves are small.

 ### How will it determine if there is an arbitrage opportunity ?

 We can determine the arbitrage opportunity by the following formula.